Typhoon Wutip (2019): Federated States of Micronesia

 The Governor of Chuuk Johnson Elimo and the Governor of Yap Henry Falan both declared a state of emergency on February 22, in addition to a declaration from the President of the Federated States of Micronesia Peter M. Christian.
 On February 26, a team of 13 from the government of Chuuk was deployed at Pattiw to supply food and water, with the support of the International Organization for Migration (IOM) and the Red Cross.
 Elimo later revised his declaration on March 2, emphasizing the extensive damages Wutip had caused to infrastructure, food crops, and water sources.
 Damage assessments were commenced throughout the affected areas.
 On March 11, FSM President Christian issued a disaster declaration and requested international assistance, releasing $100,000 from the country's emergency fund.
 U.S. Chargé d'affaires Heather Coble declared a disaster the following day, allowing the United States Agency for International Development (USAID), FEMA, and the federal government of the FSM to initiate a damage assessment and relieve activities supporting agriculture and food security.

 The damage assessment took place from March 18 to April 4, with assistance from the IOM.
 It found along with infrastructure damage, that agriculture production was damaged across 30 islands, leaving 11,575 people food insecure.
 Shipments containing rice, vegetables, and cooking oil were sent to the Mortlock Islands of Chuuk State.
 Approximately $450,000 from USAID's Office of Foreign Disaster Assistance, New Zealand Embassy, and Australian Aid, was mobilized to contribute efforts and for purchasing food baskets, aiding 9,295 people and the other 2,280 who suffered moderate crop damage.
 On March 31, a multinational team aboard USNS Brunswick arrived at the Lower Mortlock Islands to support recovery efforts as part of Pacific Partnership 2019.
 Because of their Compact of Free Association between the national governments, U.S. President Donald Trump declared Wutip a disaster on May 7, making funding for emergency relief and reconstruction assistance available, after Christian had requested a disaster declaration on April 17.
 With this funding, the Catholic Relief Services provided agricultural rehabilitation and the IOM gave food assistance to the areas affected by Wutip.
 The USAID division in the Philippines reconstructed 136 homes and 39 public structures.
 Relief and reconstruction funding from USAID totaled more than $22.3 million.

+Guam

 Guam Governor Lou Leon Guerrero requested a major disaster declaration on March 25, due to the impact the Mariana Islands had from Wutip during February 23–25.
 Between April 2–5, damage assessments were conducted around areas of Guam, determining if the damage was severe enough for the necessity of federal assistance.
 On May 7, Donald Trump approved the disaster declaration, and made public assistance towards Guam available for eligible local governments and certain non-profit organizations to support the relief efforts.
 Tracy A. Haynes was appointed by Trump as the Federal Coordinating Officer for recovery operations across Guam.
 FEMA gave $722,298.51 in public assistance and $146,376.80 for hazard mitigation.